spatie/laravel-permission/docs/advanced-usage/testing.md

 With Laravel 7 you can simply create a model factory using the artisan command, and then call the `factory()` helper function to invoke it as needed.

 With Laravel 8 if you want to use the class-based Model Factory features you will need to `extend` this package's `Role` and/or `Permission` model into your app's namespace, add the `HasFactory` trait to it, and define a model factory for it.
-Then you can use that factory in your seeders like any other factory related to your app's models.
+Then you can use that factory in your seeders like any other factory related to your application's models.